 a short distance away.
 Davis Monthan Air Force Base and Hughes

-Missile Company are also nearby.
+Missile Company is also nearby.
 The downtown Tucson area is

 less than one mile away and a new baseball stadium is within six